pravinkumarsaminathan/Search/README.md

 # Website Link : https://fruits.selfmade.solutions

-This website is Vulnerabile in sql injection.
+This website is vulnerable in sql injection.
 Here we see how sql injection happen in real world using this website.

 # SQL Injection Vulnerability Experiment